dreamcatcher-tech/network/Inbox/2024-09-02 1026 task definitions as most important thing.md

 Being able to map out our roadmap, and steps to go, with a calculation about time taken.

 Swing on this as the thing to build - what will he do with all these ideas, all this invention that will never be realized ?
 Every inventors desire for recognition from their ideas - what would a safe place need to honour ?

+Launching the crowdfunding is dependent on being able to express our tasks in a meaningful way, like agile tasks.
+This is the trigger point of the company formation.